 City living – Stuart Johnson

-Stuart, originally from Scotland, talks about his experience living in Whitworth Park while studying for his PhD in Organic Chemistry at the University.
+Stuart, originally from Scotland, was a Res life advisor in our halls last year and here, talks about his experience living in Whitworth Park while studying for his PhD in Organic Chemistry at the University.

 Why did you choose City accommodation?